smallo-lang/Jerry/README.md

 # Jerry

-Jerry is not as smart as Rick or Beth, however, it can explain what those two are all about...
+Jerry is not as smart as Rick or Beth, however, he can explain what those two are all about...
 Take a look!